ucb-rit/savio-training-slurm-2020/slurm.md

 wwall -j <JOB_ID>
 ```

-After a job has completed (or been terminated/cancelled), you can review the maximum memory used via the sacct command.
+After a job has completed (or been terminated/cancelled), you can review the maximum memory used (and other information) via the sacct command.

 ```
 sacct -j <JOB_ID> --format=JobID,JobName,MaxRSS,Elapsed